thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 .. note::

    | After 'make \*_defconfig' step, you can customize your build with 'make menuconfig'.
-   | There are DEBUG option and ROM option for the FW bianry build, you can enable them with 'make menuconfig'.
+   | There are DEBUG and ROM options for the FW binary build, you can enable them with 'make menuconfig'.

 .. code-block:: bash